Hazrat16/appointment/DOCTOR_VERIFICATION_GUIDE.md

 - Ensure all required doctor fields are provided
 - Check education array has at least one entry
 - Verify consultation fee and experience are non-negative numbers

+### Route Ordering Issues

+If you encounter `CastError: Cast to ObjectId failed for value "dashboard"` errors:

+- This happens when specific routes (like `/dashboard`, `/admin/*`) are defined after generic `/:id` routes
+- Ensure specific routes are defined before parameterized routes in your Express router
+- Route order matters: `/dashboard` should come before `/:id`